 - Taking your diabetes medicines even when you feel good.
 Tell your doctor if you have any side effects or cannot afford your medicines.

 Your doctor may want you to see other healthcare providers who can help manage some of the extra problems caused by diabetes.
 He or she can also give you a schedule for other tests that may be needed.
 Talk to your doctor about how to stay healthy.

-Medicare will pay to help you learn how to care for your diabetes.
-It will also help pay for diabetes tests, supplies, special shoes, foot exams, eye tests, and meal planning.
-Be sure to check your Medicare plan to find more information.
+Medicare may pay to help you learn how to care for your diabetes.
+It may also help pay for diabetes tests, supplies, flu and pneumonia shots, special shoes, foot exams, eye tests, and meal planning.

 National Institute of Diabetes and Digestive and Kidney Diseases